-A patent currently prevents any generic Avodart from being manufactured in the United States.
+At this time, generic Avodart (dutasteride) is not available in the United States.
 For your safety, you should not buy anything claiming to be "generic Avodart" until an approved version is available.
-The earliest date that an approved generic could become available for sale is in 2013, when the patent for Avodart expires.
+The earliest predictable date that an approved generic could become available is in 2015, when the next patent for Avodart expires.

 Avodart® (dutasteride) is a prescription medication that has been licensed to treat an enlarged prostate.
 Enlarged prostate is also known as benign prostatic hyperplasia, benign prostatic hyperplasia, or BPH.